 Scuderia Ferrari is the only team that has been continuously represented in Formula 1 since the first season in 1950.
 The SF90 is the 65th single-seater car that Ferrari has developed for race action in the top tier.
 The car for the 2019 clearly features a number of detailed changes compared to its predecessor, thanks largely to the amendments to the technical regulations.

 For the 2019 season, a maximum of five different versions of dry tyres will be used.
 Three of which will be used each weekend, which will be divided into soft (red marking), medium (yellow) and hard (white); there will also be the heavy wet rain tyres (blue) and intermediates (green).

 For the 2019 season, the aerodynamics regulations were changed.
 In future, the front wings will be 2.00 metres wide instead of 1.80 metres and will have a much simpler design.
-The rear wing is ten centimetres wider and two centimetres higher than before.
+The rear wing is ten centimetres wider and seven centimetres higher than before.
 This should make it easier for the drivers to drive close behind a rival since the “dirty air” will be reduced.